soykot2910/soykot-blog/src/pages/posts/what-isphotography.md

 ---
-title: What Is Photography and What It Means To Me !!!
+title: 'What Is Photography and What It Means To Me '
 subtitle: A intresting tale about Photography and me
 date: 2018-01-15
 thumb_img_path: images/8.jpg